 All CS majors are assigned a faculty adviser during your first semester.
 It’s always a good idea to make an advising appointment, even during your adviser’s regular office hours, so that they can set aside time just for you.
 Most, if not all advisers, willingly schedule appointments outside their posted office hours, if these hours don’t work out for you.
 Email your adviser to set up another time.

 - Click on the "Student" button in the middle Self Service box

 - Click on “Student Records”

 - Click on “Degree Evaluation”

 Meeting With Your Adviser

-Each CS adviser has regular weekly office hours that are posted on their office doors and on the course offerings page.
+Each CS adviser has regular weekly office hours that are posted on their office doors.
 Students are encouraged to email their adviser to schedule an appointment to ensure that they are able to dedicate sufficient time to answer your questions.

 Advising through CASA